-An art installation project for COP 26 @ Glasgow University Chapel
+An art installation project for COP 26 @ Memorial Chapel of the University of Glasgow,

 The project: 7 DAYS

 The installation 7 DAYS has been commissioned for COP26 (November 2021) to hang in the Memorial Chapel of the University of Glasgow.
 It is an experimental work that is being created in three stages.

 A series of seven mixed media, predominantly textile, panels, 1M x 1M, have been made by myself – artist, Carol Marples – based on the 7 days of creation in the book of Genesis, Chapter 1.

 Each panel has been made from repurposed white and off-white fabrics, collaged, patchworked, appliqued and sewn together.
 This includes a range of materials left over from previous textile and worship projects, pillow cases, sheeting, vintage linens, handkerchiefs and even part of my mum’s wedding dress (1963) – yes she does know!

 Stitched onto these panels are simple motifs and designs that reflect an element or elements of each of the seven days of creation.
 Alongside these are white emulsion (left over from decorating) graphite text, gold leaf (representing the sacred) and candle wax.
 These create additional subtle marks and textures and complete the first stage of the seven panels.

 The text, a word or short phrase, have been chosen poetically, rather than strictly lifted from the book of Genesis.